lut0pia/rationalist/README.md

 ## What is this?

-Useless database/website to sort movies/songs/shows by absurd criteria based on title only (colors, numbers, etc.).
+Rationalist is a useless database/website to sort movies/songs/shows/books by absurd criteria based on title only (colors, numbers, etc.).

 Live at [rationalist.lucien.cat](http://rationalist.lucien.cat)